Virginia Commonwealth University: Women's basketball

 The VCU Rams Women's team enjoyed its most successful season in 2008–2009.
 Led by future WNBA Draft Pick Quanitra Hollingsworth, that team finished the season with a mark of 26–7 overall and a 15–3 conference record.
 Notably the team was a perfect 16–0 at home.
 After finishing second in the Colonial Athletic Association the team headed to their first ever NCAA tournament game as a 10 seed, where the No. 7 seeded Rutgers eliminated them 57–51 at the RAC in Piscataway, N.J.
-The 2009-10 squad also reached the Sweet 16 of the WNIT.
+The 2009–10 squad also reached the Sweet 16 of the WNIT.

 Athletics rivals

 VCU's main rival is Old Dominion University.
-The "VCU-ODU basketball rivalry" is often regarded as the best college basketball rivalry in the Commonwealth of Virginia.
+The Old Dominion–VCU men's basketball rivalry is often regarded as the best college basketball rivalry in the Commonwealth of Virginia.
 The Rams' intra-city rivalry with University of Richmond ("Black & Blue Classic"), is bound to heat up now that the two schools are playing in the same conference again for the first time since 2001.